SongminYu/render/dashboards/readme.md

 - [x] implement color coding for the degree of deviation in tables: Absolute difference and relative difference.
   - the darker color for higher numbers

+## May 3rd, 2024
+- [ ] NUTS3 weather data download
+  - [ ] check why data is missing & complete (radiation, temperature, PV generation)
+  - [ ] download and process other years: start from 2015
+  - file size ~19 MB for temp and PV gen, but ~70 MB for radiation for 1 year. if more years added, will be bigger. (~linear) do we use separate files for different years
+- [ ] adjust color coding scale to be within 'end-use' columns (also within total)

 ### Later stage
 - beautify dashboards